 Centene is committed to always being transparent in how it manages information of interest to the investment community.
 Employees who have access to confidential or non-public information are not permitted to use or share that information for stock trading purposes or other non-business purposes that might result in personal financial benefit or to serve as a "tip" to others.
 Using inside information in this manner is unethical, illegal, and could result in civil or criminal penalties.
 It also violates our commitment to acting with the highest standard of integrity.

 "Inside information" is any non-public information that a reasonable investor is likely to consider important in making investment decisions.
+This information can be both positive and negative.

 Examples of non-public inside information include: